PM-WESTNET/Gestion/README.md

     $config = require __DIR__ . '/../config/web.php';

 Asegurarse de ingresar la direccion correcta en el archivo db.php en config, y verificar el nombre de las tablas

+#### Create a custom docker folder to compose locally on your computer
+(could be called "gestion_westnet" for example, and should be ignored by git)

+**to-do:**
+1. describe the changes on the docker folder
+On the
+1. add the just created docker folder to .gitignore: "docker\gestion_westnet" is already ignored in the gitignore by default
+1. describe how to connect to database
+1. describe how to dump the SQL script and the tools required for that; workbench and client
+1. describe how to connect to database

 ----------------------------------------------------------------------------------------------------------------